ptsteadman/notebook/essays/gray-man-style.md

-__Camping chic__ was visible in the collections of Prada, Balenciaga and Vetements last winter, and has reemerged in Spring/Summer 2018 looks, [13, 14, 15] along with utility or "tactical" looks in the collections of Rick Owens.
+__Camping chic__ was visible in the collections of Prada, Balenciaga and Vetements last winter, and has reemerged in Spring/Summer 2018 looks, [13, 14, 15] along with multi-modal utility looks in the collections of Rick Owens.
 (Think large holster-like leather pouches around the thigh).

 Concurrently, the term __gorpcore__ was coined by NYMag journalist Jason Chen.
 According to Chen, gorpcore has the same appeal of normcore, but instead of idealizing the Mall, gorpcore idealizes the Woods.
 [12] In practice, gorpcore seems to mean that Patagonia is cool again.
-Chen writes that that gorpcore is arguably rooted in post-election malaise.
-He points out that activist DeRay McKesson famously wears a blue Patagonia vest, because it's practical and he approves of the company's environmental consciousness.
+(Activist DeRay McKesson famously wears a blue Patagonia vest because it's practical and he broadly approves of the company's environmental consciousness.)

 It has become normal for people everywhere on the political spectrum to talk of impending collapse.
-The NYT and New Yorker have written tongue-in-cheek profiles of survivalists, but these profiles may still serve as gateways into the culture.
+The NYT and New Yorker have written tongue-in-cheek profiles of survivalists, but these profiles will still serve as gateways into the culture.
 [25]

-These trends will eventually meet somewhere, informed by cypherpunk and anarcho-primitivism.
-As everything sloughs into the mainstream, people will begin to restrain themselves, going gray.
+These trends will eventually meet somewhere with cypherpunk and anarcho-primitivism.
+As it all sloughs into the mainstream, people will begin to restrain themselves, going gray.
 They will want to just barely hint at their hidden skills and intent, and be ready to move.

 ---

 Articles about gray man style usually make the assumption that the reader is innately capable of being a gray man.
-The two factors often discussed as obstacles to being gray are: 1) being unusually short or tall, or 2) being a woman who attracts sexual attention.
+The two factors often discussed as obstacles to being gray are: 1) being unusually short or tall, and 2) being a woman who attracts sexual attention.
 Here's an example of advice given to women on being gray: